INNOVATIONS

 Blended finance is the use of catalytic capital from public or philanthropic sources to increase private sector investment in sustainable development.

-Adaptation Ventures will use concessional and flexible finance solutions to deliver lasting change for agribusinesses.
-This will take the form of catalytic donor subsidy, guarantees and targeted technical assistance facilities to drive change.
-Revenue-based finance and convertible debt instruments will enable us to provide much needed capital for growth ventures in exchange for a percentage of future revenues until a pre-agreed return cap is met.
+Adaptation Ventures will use these concessional and flexible finance structures to deliver tailored solutions for Southeast Asian agribusinesses.
+This will take the form of catalytic donor subsidy, guarantees and targeted technical assistance facilities at the fund structure level drive change.
+And, revenue-based finance and convertible debt instruments at the product level.
+This provides flexible finance for agribusinesses involved in the supply of agricultural inputs, agricultural production, transformation of agricultural products, and their distribution to consumers